bossjacke/jansan-final-project-uki/user_flow.md

-# User Flow on Jansan Eco Solutions Website
+# User Flow on  Eco Solutions Website

-This document outlines the typical user journey on the Jansan Eco Solutions website, integrating frontend pages and backend API interactions.
+This document outlines the typical user journey on the  Eco Solutions website, integrating frontend pages and backend API interactions.
 The website is an e-commerce platform for biogas systems and organic fertilizers.

 ## 1. Landing on the Website (Home Page)